 Eliminating the risk of gate automation through design

 When it comes to staying safe with automated gates, special arrangements need to be made to prevent bodies, limbs or fingers from entering any spaces in the machinery.
 And, activation controls must not be in a position in which the person activating the automated gate is in danger.
 Of course, if you’re opening your garage door or automated gate using your smartphone, this is not a problem.

 Hinges and pillars must be carefully positioned and where possible, risks should be eliminated through design rather than controlled with safety features.
 Regular safety reviews or assessments must be carried out to ensure that the gate automation continues to function properly and remain safe to use.
 Forces should be periodically remeasured and safety features checked on a regular basis to keep staying safe with automated gates.

 WLS can help

 West London Security provides a complete automated gate and barrier service.
 We’ve been manufacturing and installing hinged and sliding gates for more than 15 years and even have our own gate fabrication workshop.
-We install all types of automated gates, from roller shutters and cantilever gates to FAAC traffic barriers, rising bollards and automated parking systems.
+We install many types, from roller shutters and cantilever gates to FAAC traffic barriers, rising bollards and automated parking systems.